line/abc-user-feedback/README.md

 ![cover image](./assets/cover.png)

 ABC User Feedback is a standalone web application designed to manage Voice of Customer (VoC) data.
-It enables you to efficiently gather and categorize customer feedback with AI-powered insights.
+It enables you to efficiently gather and categorize customer feedback.
 The application is currently utilized in services with a reach of 10 million MAU.

 ## Quick Start